-A Birdwatcher's Guide to the Goldfinch
+A Garden Birdwatcher's Guide to the Goldfinch

 There is no bird I love more than the goldfinch.
 Seeing them at the feeders in our garden brightens my day and I consider them my lucky bird - spotting a goldfinch eating my bird food blends led me to start A Little Bird Company.